YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 Note that Mary has not released the LOCK on resource "file1".

-At the prompt of Ken, execute the following commands:
+At Ken's prompt, execute the following commands:

 .. parsed-literal::
    YDB> set file2="file_2.txt"